matsuand/docs.docker.jp/ee/ucp/admin/install/index.md

 ## Step 5: License your installation

 Now that UCP is installed, you need to license it.
-To use UCP you are required to have a Docker Enterprise standard or advanced subscription, or you can test the platform with a free trial license.
+To use UCP, you are required to have a Docker Enterprise subscription, or you can test the platform with a free trial license.

 1. Go to [Docker Hub](https://hub.docker.com/editions/enterprise/docker-ee-trial/trial)
     to get a free trial license.